Fence Planning and Installation Guide

 - Private Utilities

 - All private utilities are the homeowner's responsibility to locate and mark.
-We are not liable for any damages to private utilities that are not located and marked or marked and not moved out the the fence line.
+We are not liable for any damages to private utilities that are not located and marked or marked and not moved out of the fence line.
 Private utilities include electrical lines to outdoor lighting, power to a back garage, sprinkler systems, drain tiles, septic fields, invisible dog fencing, private gas lines, etc...
 If you have questions about what qualifies as a private utility, please contact our office.

 - Because we are digging into your yard, any private utility in the way of the fence line will be hit during installation.